PROTECT WHAT MATTERS MOST SCHEDULE A CONSULTATION

 Because the VICP is an alternative to the traditional tort system, a run-of-the-mill personal injury attorney may not be well-equipped to handle vaccine-related claims.

 At the Law Offices of DuPont and Blumenstiel, our lawyers are knowledgeable about the VICP and will advocate for you to the best of their ability.
 Don’t wait to file a petition, there are deadlines that must be met.
-Call us today at 614-389-9711 for a case evaluation.
+Call us today at 614-389-9711 for a free case evaluation.

 BRADEN A. BLUMENSTIEL